patchjs/patchjs-sw/README.md

 # patchjs-sw
-enhance the ability of service worker
+enhance the ability of service worker.

+come soon.